Is the Dachshund the Unhealthiest Dog Breed?

 Dachshunds Are Prone to a Serious Neurological Condition

-Due their disproportionately long spines, back issues are especially common in dachshunds and dachshund mixes.
+Due to their disproportionately long spines, back issues are widespread in dachshunds and dachshund mixes.
 At least one in every four of them suffers from intervertebral disc disease (IVDD), a neurological disorder in which the discs between the vertebrae become diseased and compress the spinal cord, leading to pain, weakness, and paralysis.
 Dachshunds are 10 to 12 times more likely to develop IVDD than other breeds.
-With their heightened risk of back issues, dachshunds and dachshund mixes with elongated spines are discouraged from jumping into or out of bed or the car, onto or off of the couch, being carried, and high-speed running, due to the spinal stress these activities cause.
+With their heightened risk of back issues, dachshunds and dachshund mixes with elongated spines are discouraged from jumping into or out of bed or the car, onto or off of the couch, being carried, and high-speed running due to the spinal stress these activities cause.

 Dachshunds Develop ‘The Black Spot’

-Primary acanthosis nigricans—a skin disease that causes extremely thick, dark skin to develop in sensitive body parts, such as the armpit and groin—is extremely prevalent in dachshunds.
+Primary acanthosis nigricans—a skin disease that causes extremely thick, dark skin to develop in sensitive body parts, such as the armpit and groin—is exceptionally prevalent in dachshunds.
 Although some topical treatments help limit discomfort, there is no cure for it, and the black patches of thick skin often cause itchiness and hairlessness and lead to increased development of yeast and other bacterial infections.

 A Dachshund for Sale Kills a Homeless Dog’s Chances